AngeloCS2C/inspector_jack_dos/README.md

 The navigation bar includes:
 Main Screen
 History Page
-Feedback Page (currently not fully functional; an issue with the keyboard pushing the navigation bar when shown is still unresolved).
+Feedback Page (currently not fully functional; will update soon).
 Notes on This Version:
 This version ignores R8 optimizations due to dependency compatibility issues.
-As a result, the app is functional but not ready for uploading to the Play Store at this time.
+As a result, the app is functional but not ready for deployemnt to the Play Store at this time.